TosbackCgusBridge-Bot/CGUs-versions/Livestrong/Privacy Policy.md

 > *   _User Name_
 > *   _Password_
 > *   _Other Registration Information_
-> *   _Customer Support or Technical Information you provide when you contact us with questions about your use of the Services and a record of such correspondence_
+> *   _Customer Support or Technical Information you provide when you contact us with questions about your use of the Services_
 > *   _Details of transactions you carry out through the Services, your purchases, and the fulfillment of orders we provide to you_
 > *   _Other information you may provide to us through promotions or surveys_
 >
 > _User Profile Data_
 >
-> We may also offer you the option to create a user profile that may be visible to other users of the Services.
+> In addition to the data listed above, we may offer you the option to create a user profile to describe yourself that may be visible to other users of the Services.
 If you are a registered user you may also be able to adjust your account settings through your user account.
 We note that, even if you adjust your settings so that your user profile remains private, we will still be able to access and view the information you provide as part of your user profile.
 >
 > _Public Data You Post Through the Services_
 >
-> If you post information on public areas of the Services, that data may be collected and used by us, other users of the Services, and the public generally, such as reviews, comments, and user content.
+> If you post information on public areas of the Services, such as reviews, comments, and user content, that data may be collected and used by us, other users of the Services, and the public generally.
 We strongly recommend that you do not post any information through the Services that allows strangers to identify or locate you or that you otherwise do not want to share with the public.
 >
 > _Usage Data We Automatically Collect from You_
 >